Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/README.md

 The project was developed step-by-step instead of building a complete system upfront:

-- starting with manual AD setup
+- starting with manual Active Directory setup
-- moving into PowerShell automation
+- moving into PowerShell Automation
 - extending identities into the cloud
 - then adding access controls and security